 Financing Your Master’s Degree as a Veteran

 A master’s degree program can be expensive.
-Getting this degree costs twice as much or more than what an undergraduate degree costs, and you have to pay that bill in about half the time (or less).
+Getting this degree can cost as much as twice the amount of what an undergraduate degree costs, and you must pay that bill in about half the time (or less).
 Fortunately, as a service member or veteran you have access to several financial aid programs available to help pay for your advanced degree.
-Below are five of the most popular funding options for military members and veterans:
+Below are five of the most popular funding options for military members and veterans.

-While you have to be on active duty to use TA, TA can help preserve GI Bill benefits that you can use later to work on an advanced degree.
-All military branches have a TA program, however, each manages its program differently.
+While you must be on active duty to use TA, TA can help preserve GI Bill benefits that you can use later to work on an advanced degree.
+All military branches have a TA program but each manages its program differently.
 For example, Army TA covers 100% tuition per year not to exceed:

 Another educational program for active-duty personnel is a combination of TA and the GI Bill called Tuition Top-Up.
 For members reaching their TA maximum early in the year who want to take more classes or those whose tuition exceeds the branch’s maximum cost per semester/quarter hour, with Tuition Top-Up a service member can pay the balance from their GI Bill benefits.
 While this reduces benefits, it does so at a much slower rate since TA is paying most of the tuition bill.

-This is a program for Army officers only and it provides them an opportunity to get a fully funded graduate degree.
-Officers selected for the ACS program attend classes at a civilian university full-time until they graduate.
+This program for Army officers provides them an opportunity to get a fully funded graduate degree.
+Officers selected for the ACS program attend classes at a civilian university full time until they graduate.
 Those considered for the program must meet the eligibility requirements.
 Army Officers incur an additional service obligation at the rate of three days for each day spent in class.

 Veterans may qualify for two different GI Bills.
 Investigate each one carefully to ensure you’re getting maximum benefits.